D-Cysteine/nesql-exporter/README.md

 * Thaumcraft aspects for items

-For GTNH, the exported database file is ~500 MB, and the export process takes my computer ~100 min.
-There are ~227k exported images, which take up a total of ~170 MB.
-Note that you will need ~30-40 GB free disk space to do the export, as the database needs to be written to disk before we can compact it.
+For GTNH, the exported database file is ~500 MB, and the export process takes my computer ~1 hour.
+There are ~227k exported images, which take up a total of ~170 MB raw; more on disk due to file overhead.

 ### Instructions